-Install the new draft hood by aligning the legs and inserting them into the slots provided on top of the water heater.
-Do not reuse the draft hood from the old water heater, but rather use the new one that came with your new water heater.

-Secure the draft hood using the four screws provided.
+- Install the new draft hood by aligning the legs and inserting them into the slots on the flue damper's flange.
+(See Figure 29.)
+Do not reuse the draft hood from the old water heater, but rather use the new one that came with your new water heater. - Secure the draft hood by bending the leg tips, but do not alter the draft hood in any way.